jfxueX/bash/commands/local/sed.md

 ```

-However, skipping over the line that has "end" is trickier.
-If you use the same method you used for "begin" then the sed engine will not see the "end" to stop the range - it skips over that as well.
-The solution is to do a substitute on all lines that don't have the "end" by using
+However, skipping over the line that has `end` is trickier.
+If you use the same method you used for `begin` then the sed engine will not see the `end` to stop the range - it skips over that as well.
+The solution is to do a substitute on all lines that don't have the `end` by using

 ```bash
     #!/bin/sh